therationalweb/python_project/README.md

 # python_project
-This repository contains the code I created as a proof of concept using Python and Flask.
+This repository contains the code I created as a proof of concept using Python, Flask and MongoDB.
 It generates a simple web page that represents the backoffice functions for a hypothetical book store named A to Z Books.
 Only the inventory and purchase sides are represented.
 I will add the sales side too, so that I can demonstrate graphing and dynamically update the number of books available.

 To run this app, you will need to install:
 Python